 Betty Lukens has given ABCJLM users an exclusive 10% discount on products purchased on their website!!!
 Use code ABCJLM10 to receive this discount.

-Purchasing flannelgraph sets can be very expensive.
-But there are ways to create your own!
-One idea is to use illustrations from the ABCJLM Bible Workbook or Curriculum Workbooks.
+If purchasing a flannelgraph set is not in the budget right now, discover how to create your own Bible visuals.
+One idea is to use illustrations from the ABCJLM Bible Activity Workbook or the Curriculum Workbooks.
 Read more...

-The ABCJLM Interactive Bible Stories provide you with an age-appropriate script to actively include the child in the story.
-All interactive stories available to order as a digital download.
+The ABCJLM Interactive Bible Stories digital downloads provide an age-appropriate script to actively involve the child in the story.
 Optional flannelgraph suggestions included.
 View for FREE:

 Below are two videos of my children as preschoolers telling a Bible story using the Introduce/Practice/Identify teaching method and the Betty Lukens Flannelgraph.